Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

     - [NLM Biomedical Informatics and Data Science Postdoctoral Fellowship](https://dbmi.hms.harvard.edu/education/nlm-biomedical-informatics-data-science-postdoctoral-fellowship)

-#### Buffalo
+#### University of Buffalo

-The University at Buffalo offers graduate programs emphasizing both research and specialized professional training.
+The University of Buffalo offers graduate programs emphasizing both research and specialized professional training.
 The School of Engineering and the School of Medicine jointly provide research-oriented training in Biomedical Informatics, offering MSc and PhD degrees recognized by the American Medical Informatics Association (AMIA).
 Healthcare professionals can pursue specialized training through two faculties.
 The School of Medicine offers an Accreditation Council for Graduate Medical Education (ACGME) accredited Clinical Informatics Fellowship, focusing on medical education.
 Additionally, the School of Pharmacy offers a dual degree program, combining a Doctor of Pharmacy (PharmD) with an MS in Biomedical Informatics, equipping graduates with a unique blend of pharmaceutical and informatics expertise.

 ##### Outline